tock/tock-www/_posts/2017-08-01-apsys-paper.md

 bit.

-One of the key things we missed when we wrote "Ownership is Theft" is that preventing mutable alisases is not _just_ about concurrency, but also imperitive for preserving type-safety.
+One of the key things we missed when we wrote "Ownership is Theft" is that preventing mutable alisases is not _just_ about concurrency, but also imperative for preserving type-safety.
 For example, consider Rust’s `enum` types which allow multiple distinct types to share the same memory, similar to unions in
 C. In this example, the `enum` can be either a 32-bit unsigned number, or a